e-user/reactrix/README.md

-# Reactrix GDPR-Compliant Event Sourcing Framework
+# reactrix

 [![License](https://img.shields.io/crates/l/reactrix)](https://www.apache.org/licenses/LICENSE-2.0)

-Reactrix is an opinionated [Event Sourcing] framework with a supplementary [Event Store] written in [Rust].
+reactrix is an opinionated [Event Sourcing] framework with a supplementary [Event Store] written in [Rust].
 It solves the conundrum of guaranteed integrity of events versus [the right to be forgotten], as required by the European [GDPR].